 Delegate Your Account

 If you want help with the management of your account, you can delegate your account to a Service Provider.
 When you delegate your account, you find and contact a Service Provider and then give them access to your account to help you configure and manage your security services.
-If your Subscriber account has a WatchGuard.com log in, Service Providers that you give access to your account can also manage product trials and your inventory.
+If your Subscriber account has a WatchGuard.com login, Service Providers that you grant access to your account can also manage product trials and your inventory.

-For information on tier-1 Subscriber account delegation, go to Inventory Management for Tier-1 Subscriber Delegated Accounts.
+For more information inventory management in delegated accounts, go to Inventory Management for Delegated Accounts.

 The primary use cases for account delegation are:

-If you have a Service Provider account, you can only delegate your Subscriber account.
-The Service Provider you choose can manage your Subscriber account and configure your security services.
-If your Subscriber account has a WatchGuard.com login, then they can also manage your inventory.
-The Service Provider cannot manage your customer accounts or any licenses you have activated yourself.
+If you have a Service Provider account, you can delegate it to another Service Provider.
+The managing Service Provider can manage your trials, inventory, and configure your security services.
+The Service Provider cannot manage licenses you purchased and activated yourself.

 Find a Service Provider